Quinnbot/Tetris/README.md

 * A semi working tetris game

 ## Plan
-*week one
+1 week one
-*make flow chart
+* make flow chart
-*week two
+2 week two
-*make all piece classes and piece controler
+* make all piece classes and piece controler
-*week three
+3 week three
-*make main game class and java fx
+* make main game class and java fx
-*week four
+4 week four
 ## Getting started
 Clone this Repository and run in eclipse!